 Chiropractic patients commonly report improvements in digestive issues, from IBS to GORD (Gastro Oesophageal Reflux Disease).
 Upper Cervical care has had particularly great success with stomach issues due to the removal from pressure on the brainstem, which may be preventing proper healing; with patients reporting a reduction in symptoms and medication (learn about Other Conditions We Help, here).

 At Vitality Chiropractic we specialise in Upper Cervical care.
 We are the first to bring this technique to South East Asia and the only clinic in Singapore.
-We use unique computed infrared thermography nerves scans and bio-mechanical x-rays to accurately diagnose the problem and provide treatment for stomach problems.
+Our unique NeuroPro method combines computed infrared thermography nerves scans and bio-mechanical x-rays to accurately assess the spine and help to manage stomach problems.

-Our Doctor, Dr Shaan, has undergone post-graduate work, years of experience and has a history of helping patients to correct their nerve system .
+Our Chiropractors, DC Shaan and DC Jessey, have undergone post-graduate work, years of experience and has a history of helping patients to correct their nerve system .
 Click Here to Read Reviews or Hear Testimonials from our patients.

 Want help with your stomach problems?